mtrebi/Rasterizer/README.md

 # Introduction

 In order to be able to understand how rendering work I decided to implement a forward/deferred renderer (based on my experience with OpenGL) in the CPU.
-The goal of this project is not to create a next generation renderer or a super efficient CPU renderer.
-This project is just to understand how the rendering algorithms transforms a set of vertices that make up a 3D World into a 2D image of that World.
+The goal of this project is not to create a next generation renderer or an efficient CPU renderer.
+This project aims to understand how the rendering algorithms transforms a set of vertices that make up a 3D World into a 2D image of that World.
 I tried to be clear in my code to make it readable and easy to understand.

 I've implement some basic features that I consider relevant for any graphics programmer to understand:
 * Camera and Object transformations using 4x4 homogeneous matrices